Toledo Express Airport: Historical airline service

 After 1997, traffic began declining and airlines began suspending all service as a general trend in passenger traffic chose to drive to nearby Detroit Metropolitan Airport, a major hub airport.

 On March 14, 2011, Delta Connection discontinued all service, leaving Toledo with only two airlines providing scheduled service: American Eagle with four flights per day to Chicago O'Hare and Allegiant Air with two flights per week to both Orlando and St. Petersburg, Florida.
-This was an historic low point for Toledo air service, and since then the airport has only seen Allegiant add two flights per week to Punta Gorda, FL in 2013 and American Eagle added two daily flights to Charlotte, NC in 2017.
+This was an historic low point for Toledo air service, and since then the airport has only seen Allegiant add two flights per week to Punta Gorda Airport (Florida) in 2013 and American Eagle added two daily flights to Charlotte-Douglas International Airport in 2017.
 American did, however, drop its one daily flight to Chicago.

 On March 13, 2012, Charter carrier Direct Air suspended operations from the airport.
 The charter carrier was subject to Chapter 7 liquidation on April 12, 2012.

 On December 5, 2012, Allegiant Air announced new twice-weekly service from Toledo Express and Punta Gorda, FL, replacing previous suspended service by Direct Air.

 On December 12, 2012, Sierra West Airlines, a cargo air carrier, signed a 30-year lease to open a new aircraft and crew base at Toledo.
 The airline announced it would lease a 17,555 sq. ft. hangar formerly used by BD Aeroworks.

 On September 6, 2022, American Airlines' (Envoy Air) Embraer 145 flew out for the last time to Chicago O'Hare, marking the end of legacy airline passenger service at the airport.